metafates/schema/README.md

 		}
 		// that's it, our struct was validated successfully!
 		// no errors yet, but we will get there
+		//
+		// remember our custom cross-field validation?
+		// it was called as part of this function
 	}

 	{